Superkart Classes

 Introduction

-Sprint Kart Based Karts
+Sprint Based Kart

-125 TAG
+125cc TAG

 This is the lowest performance class, utilizing the wide range of 125 cc TAG style engines.
 These engines can have a simple centrifugal clutch, no gearbox (ie fixed ratio) and electric start.
 This makes the karts very simple to use.
 These karts are readily available second hand with prices from $2500 upwards.
 Essentially the only change to a kart from sprint kart racing is a change of gearing for which this might be 16/68 for a Rotax Max.
 It also includes previously homologated 100cc reed, rotary or piston port engines such as the Yamaha KT100S and ARC Spec 100s.
 Overall, the karts, engine and associated hardware is to be “as run” under appropriate sprint kart rules.
 Exceptions to this is a range of non-tech items to reduce the running costs.

-KZ2 125 Gearbox
+KZ2 125cc Gearbox

 KZ2 powered karts offer the next level of performance.
 KZ2 class run under WA State KZ2 Rules* with engine specs for CC’s, Ports, Carburettor and Internal Gear Ratios as per sprint kart regulations (2000-2024).
 Typical gearing for a TM KZ might be 18/20 for Carco and 17/20 for Collie.